genesiscommunitysuccess/docs/static/snippet/_LOG.md

 LOG.info("This is an info message")
 ```

-The `LOG` instance is a Logger from SLF4J.
-[Find out more about it here](https://www.slf4j.org/).
+The `LOG` instance is a Logger from [SLF4J](https://www.slf4j.org/).

 :::note
-Remember that in order to see these messages, you need to set the logging level accordingly.
-To learn how to set the logging level, [follow this link](../../../operations/commands/server-commands/#loglevel).
+In order to see these messages, you must set the logging level accordingly.
+You can do this using the [logLevel](../../../operations/commands/server-commands/#loglevel) command.
 :::